ibm-cloud-docs/codeengine/subscription-cron.md

 The Periodic timer (cron) event subscription uses standard crontab syntax to specify interval details, in the format `* * * * *`, where the fields are minute, hour, day of month, month, and day of week.
 For example, to schedule an event for midnight, specify `0 0 * * *`.
 To schedule an event for every Friday at midnight, specify `0 0 * * 5`.
 For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.

+When you subscribe to a Periodic timer (cron) event, you must provide a destination (app or job) and a destination type for the subscription.
+If you do not provide a schedule, then the default of `* * * * *` (every minute) is used.

 You can create at most 100 Periodic timer (cron) subscriptions per project.
 The size of data for Periodic timer (cron) events is limited to a maximum of 4096 bytes.
 For more information, see [Limits and quotas for Code Engine](/docs/codeengine?topic=codeengine-limits).

-When you subscribe to a Periodic timer (cron) event, you must provide a destination (app or job) and a destination type for the subscription.
-If you do not provide a schedule, then the default of `* * * * *` (every minute) is used.
-For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.

 ## Subscribing to Periodic timer (cron) events for an application
 {: #eventing-cron-existing-app}